Willian199/dart_ddi/README.md

 `Recommendation`: Suitable for objects that need to be globally shared across the application, maintaining a single instance.

 `Use Case`: Sharing a configuration manager, a logging service, or a global state manager.

+`Note`:
+        - `Interceptor.aroundDipose` and `PreDispose` mixin are not supported.
+You can just destroy the instance.
+        - If you call dispose, no one children will be disposed.

 ## Application
 `Description`: Generates an instance when first used and reuses it for all subsequent requests during the application's execution.